k2view-academy/K2View-Academy/articles/04_fabric_studio/23_web_versioncontrol.md

 ## Gutter indicators

-If you open a folder that is a Git repository and begin making changes, Web Studio will add useful annotations to the gutter and to the overview ruler, appears near the line numbers.
+If you open a folder that is a Git repository and begin making changes, Web Studio will add useful annotations to the gutter and to the overview ruler.
+These annotations appear near the line numbers.

 * A red triangle indicates where lines have been deleted
 * A green bar indicates new added lines